Bioenergy Europe Report: EU Pellet Industry Stagnates Due to Fossil Fuel Dependence

 See also: EU Aims for 45% Renewable Energy Usage by 2030 in Ambitious Directive

 The European pellet industry faces three major challenges: increased input costs, reduced industrial demand, and an exceptionally warm winter.
-Elevated costs, a critical factor in pellet production, have led to higher pellet prices.
+Elevated electricity costs, a critical factor in pellet production, have led to higher pellet prices.
 The volatile energy market has prompted power-only producers to cut back on production.
 Additionally, record high winter temperatures diminished the need for heating, thus reducing pellet demand.

 However, residential use of pellets for heating has remained robust.
 In 2023, residential and commercial consumption of pellets reached 59%, the highest level in a decade.
 Pellet heating is particularly advantageous for households in rural areas with abundant and limited energy system connections.
 Biomass heating helps reduce heat-related electricity demand during times when renewable electricity production is typically lower and less efficient.